 - 3 reasons to start your own food blog

-- 6 easy steps to make money from a food blog
+- 6 easy steps to make money from food blogging

 3 reasons to start your own food blog

-Wanna start a food blog and make money from food blog?
+Wanna start a food blog and make money from it?
 Still having a doubt that is it good to take up this niche?
 Then here are the 3 reasons that you should go ahead with it.
 And you will sure embrace your decision of starting a blog.

 1. It supplements your income: Well, everyone starts blog to make income.
 But if you are not having fun you won’t stick with it and the money will never come.
 When you start to see some money is coming and can cover your car payment you will get even more excited.